Cursor Label

 Try to optimize your conversion rate for Shopify with WeCanFly

-So as you can see, working on your Shopify conversion rate can bring you multiple benefits – from improving your SEO ranking to cutting down on your ad spending costs.
+So as you can see, working on your Shopify conversion rate can bring you multiple benefits – from improving your Shopify SEO ranking to cutting down on your ad spending costs.
 But again, it’s not something you can do in a day: you’ll need thorough research on your audience and their expectations, store usability, and performance and then you will need to create a strategy on what, how and in what order you will optimize.

 So if you have barely any traffic coming to your store or you have traffic, but one that doesn’t seem to convert and you don’t know where the issue might lie, don’t hesitate to reach out to us.